dscardoso/dscardoso.github.io/_pages/cv.md

 ## Fields of Interest

 * _Primary_: Environmental and Resource Economics
-* _Secondary_: Industrial Organization, Energy, Transportation, Computational Economics
+* _Secondary_: Industrial Organization, Public Economics, Energy, Transportation

 ## Research
 [Click here to see my research papers](/about).